erikh/erikh/README.md

 Making <https://town-os.github.io> to free you and your whole family from being locked into the cloud.

 I'm a prisoner of war (or some sick psychological experiment) at Berkeley.
-Please check out the town-os social media feed on bluesky for more: https://bsky.app/profile/town-os.bsky.social
+Please check out the town-os social media feed on bluesky for more: https://bsky.app/profile/town-os.bsky.social mastodon mirror @ https://mastodon.social/@townos

 This is me https://www.linkedin.com/in/erik-hollensbe